 The European Central Bank is continuing to encourage low rates and banks are passing on decreases in their mortgage rates.
-Fixed rate 15-year mortgages are currently available at around 1.5% or less.
+Fixed rate 15-year mortgages are currently well below 1% - and unlikely to get much lower.

 At the same time, banks are tightening their rules for eligibility and allocation of loans.

 To get the best rates, you must identify the right bank for the required type of loan

 If you are non-resident, your home bank may be able to offer a loan.
 However, if the loan is not properly recorded in France, it is not deductible for French tax purposes.